 Viewing Options

-For those attending the ceremony in person, please see seating locations on the graduate commencement map.
-In addition to watching the ceremony in person, the graduate ceremonies will be broadcast live on the Commencement homepage starting at 9:25 a.m.
+In addition to watching the ceremony in person, the graduate ceremonies will be broadcast live on the Commencement homepage starting 5 minutes prior to each ceremony.

 Eligibility